Anti-Discrimination Act 1991 (Queensland): Anti-Discrimination Commission Queensland

 The implementation of the Act saw the establishment of the Anti-Discrimination Commission Queensland, an independent statutory body to resolve complaints of discrimination, sexual harassment, vilification, victimisation and other contraventions of the Anti-Discrimination Act, as well as to promote an understanding, acceptance, and public discussion of human rights in Queensland.

 Legacy

 In 2016, the Anti-Discrimination Commission Queensland and State Library of Queensland marked the 25th anniversary of the establishment of the Act, by creating seven short videos exploring the impact of the Act on Queenslanders and feature interviews with activists, politicians, community advocates and social justice professionals.

+On 1 July 2019, with the commencement of the Human Rights Act 2019 (Qld) the Commission was renamed as the Queensland Human Rights Commission.